maciel-queiroz/maciel-queiroz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-### Dr. Maciel M. Queiroz

-**Associate Professor**
-<small>FGV EAESP – São Paulo School of Business Administration
-São Paulo, Brazil<small>

 <hr style="border: none; height: 3px; background-color: #cccccc;">

-<small>Maciel M. Queiroz is an Associate Professor at FGV EAESP – São Paulo School of Business Administration.
+<small>I am an Associate Professor at FGV EAESP – São Paulo School of Business Administration.
 He also serves as Ambassador for Latin America (South) of the Operations and Supply Chain Management Division of the Academy of Management (OSCM-AOM) and Associate Editor of the *International Journal of Management Reviews*.<small>

 <small>He is Senior Associate Editor of the *International Journal of Logistics Management*.
 In addition, he serves on the Editorial Board of the *International Journal of Operations and Production Management*, the *Journal of Business Logistics*, and the *International Journal of Information Management*.<small>